THE MORI CONDOMINIUM

-Please drop a note via the Contact Form below if you would like us to email you the full set of Mori floor plans once available.
+Please drop a note via the Contact Form below if you would like the full Mori floor plan brochure.

 Mori Condo Site Plan

 The Mori condo site is a fat L-shaped parcel of land bounded by three roads.
 Its main access or entrance is from Guillemard Road itself for quicker access.
 While its vehicular exit is via Jalan Molek, for easier flow.

 The shorter south-facing side is the one that borders Guillemard Road.
 Only this part will get the main road traffic noise.